ghc-proposals/ghc-proposals/proposals/type-applications-in-patterns.rst

 A drawback is that it piggy backs on ``ScopedTypeVariables``, which – to some people – has its warts and unprettiness.
-This is a fair concern that needs to be weighed against the cost of introducing a meaning for type applciations that does *not* matc the behaviour of type signatures.
+This is a fair concern that needs to be weighed against the cost of introducing a meaning for type applciations that does *not* match the behaviour of type signatures.

 For users who want this mainly to instantiate existential variables may find that they have to write ``C @_ @x`` to go past the universial variables, which is mildly inconvenient.
 It may be fixed in some cases by changing the order of the type variables of ``C``.
 This is unavoidable if we want to preserve the symmetry between terms and types, though.
+A mitigation for this is offerend in `proposal #99 (explicit specificity) <https://github.com/ghc-proposals/ghc-proposals/pull/99>`_.

 Alternatives
 ------------
-Proposal #96 proposes a variant where ``@x`` may only mention type variables and only existential type variables may be bound this way.
+`Proposal #96 <https://github.com/ghc-proposals/ghc-proposals/pull/96>`_ proposes a variant where ``@x`` may only mention type variables and only existential type variables may be bound this way.
 See there for a in depth discussion; a summary of the main criticism that the proposal at hand tries to fixes preserving the symmetry between type applications in terms and patters, and preserving the analogy between type applications and type signatures.
 Furthermore, it does not introduce new concecpts (e.g. the distinction between existential and universal parameters) to the Haskell programmer.

+The existing restriction of ``ScopedTypeVariabes`` that type variables in pattern signatures may only be bound to type variables, and not types, carries over to type variables in type applications.
+One could discuss lifting this restriction, but this question is completely orthotogonal to the proposal at hand, and should be discussed elsewhere (e.g. in (e.g. _#15050 <https://ghc.haskell.org/trac/ghc/ticket/15050#comment:10>_).

 Unresolved questions
 --------------------